loyoai/runpod-worker-a1111/README.md

 <div align="center">

-# A1111 Stable Diffusion | RunPod Serverless Worker
+# A1111 Stable Diffusion | RunPod Serverless Worker - T

 This is the source code for a [RunPod](https://runpod.io?ref=2xxro4sy) Serverless worker that uses the [Automatic1111 Stable Diffusion API](